Consumer Advocacy

 Discover’s Disclaimers:

-¹ See Deposit Account Agreement for details on transaction eligibility, limitations and terms.
+¹ Earn 1% cash back on up to $3,000 in debit card purchases each month.
+See Deposit Account Agreement for details on transaction eligibility, limitations and terms.

 ² Early Pay is automatically available to checking, savings (excluding IRA savings) and money market customers who receive qualifying ACH direct deposits.
 At Discover’s discretion, and dependent on the timing of receipt of the direct deposit instructions, Discover may make funds from these qualifying direct deposits available to you up to 2 days early.
 See their Deposit Account Agreement for more information.

-1. APY disclosures: SoFi members with Direct Deposit or $5,000 or more in Qualifying Deposits during the 30-Day Evaluation Period can earn 4.50% annual percentage yield (APY) on savings balances (including Vaults) and 0.50% APY on checking balances.
+¹ APY Disclosures: SoFi members with Direct Deposit or $5,000 or more in Qualifying Deposits during the 30-Day Evaluation Period can earn 4.20% annual percentage yield (APY) on savings balances (including Vaults) and 0.50% APY on checking balances.
 There is no minimum Direct Deposit amount required to qualify for the stated interest rate.
 Members without either Direct Deposit or Qualifying Deposits, during the 30-Day Evaluation Period will earn 1.20% APY on savings balances (including Vaults) and 0.50% APY on checking balances.
 Only SoFi members with direct deposit are eligible for other SoFi Plus benefits.
 Interest rates are variable and subject to change at any time.
-These rates are current as of 8/27/2024.
+These rates are current as of 10/31/2024.
 There is no minimum balance requirement.
 Additional information can be found at http://www.sofi.com/legal/banking-rate-sheet.

 Chime’s Disclaimers: